What is a Staffing Manager and Why Your Professional Services Firm Needs One ?

 Resource Manager:

 A resource manager focuses on the allocation and utilization of people across various projects.
 Their primary responsibility is ensuring that resources (employees or consultants) are effectively distributed based on capacity and workload.
 They track availability and skills to optimize project assignments, especially in companies with fluctuating workloads and where individuals juggle multiple projects.
 Capacity planning and utilization rates are key metrics for this role.
+They also keep track of partial allocations across multiple projects, which is a common source of hidden overutilization if no one monitors it centrally.
 We wrote a whole article on becoming a great resource manager.

 Staffing Manager: